 1. Arch Rock

-Arch Rock, located in the White Tank Campground, is one of my favorite places in the entire park.
-This short half-mile trail takes you to the arch so you can explore all around it, and it’s a great place for star photography as well.
+Arch Rock, located in the White Tank Campground, is one of my favorite places in Joshua Tree.
+This short half-mile trail takes you to the arch and you can explore all around it.
+It is one of many unique rock formations in the park and it’s a great place for star photography as well.